 There is one very simple fact that no one has covered as far as we know that proved to us that tithing is not required now.
 The Scribes and Pharisees (religious teachers) were constantly after the apostle Paul about something.
 They even brought false charges against him.
 But they never once accused him of taking tithes that belonged to them.
 It is not likely that they would let Paul get by with teaching if tithes should go to the Apostles.

-After we left Coulter, we sent for tapes from Ray Wooten and Dave Havir.3 And we found more of the same old Worldwide Church of God doctrines there.
-One sermon tape that we received from Ray Wooten was entitled "Hypocrisy In The Church."
+After we left Coulter, we sent for tapes from Ray Wooten and Dave Havir.4 And we found more of the same old Worldwide Church of God doctrines there.
+One sermon tape that we received from Ray Wooten was entitled "Hypocrisy in The Church."
 The subject was tithing.
 He quoted the same old worn out scriptures that were used for years.

 It's very hard to break away from all that.
 But we have done it!

 Since we have left those organizations, and discovered their false teaching, we now devote our time to studying the Scriptures to find if there are any more things that we believed are false.
 There are plenty of them!